Supervised by an internationally acclaimed patissier, Toshihiko Yoroizuka.

 *Specialty coffee uses JAS-certified organic coffee beans from Brazil, Colombia, East Timor and Peru.

-*Salad ingredients are mainly locally-sourced organic vegetables.
+*Salad mainly composed of locally-sourced organic vegetables.

 *The salad contains peanuts.